sweirich/equations-ln/README.md

   compare definitions with equations and Fixpoint

 - Lemmas.v
-  pick a proof and try to recreate/simplify it.
+  pick a proof and try to recreate/simplify it